Florence In Monochrome

 Do you see the Florence that we see?
 A Florence at her most sublime when bathed in a thick layer of dense fog and a lacquer of rain.
 When she’s swimming amongst the stars, admired from above and from afar?

 A melting pot of art, both past and modern.
 A city whose minor details are even more beautiful than her grandest cathedrals.

 To walk Florence’s antique streets is to be lost in a reverie.

-If only we could rid her of mediocrity, stop the planes from flying and suture her accessibility, adorn her once more with artists en-masse, and clasp the door shut on any further ruin.
+If only we could stop the planes from flying and suture her accessibility, adorn her once more with artists en-masse, and clasp the door tightly shut.